ThisIsFaar/Tele-Crit/README.md

 ### Features Checklist

-- [x] Users can add a new title to the list with the following information
+- [x] Users can add a new show to the list with the following information
   - Title - Name of the show
   - Streaming App : Streaming Platform where the user has watched the show (example - Netflix)
   - Rating : Users should be able to **star rate** the show.
   - Review : Users should be able to add a review of that show
+  - Publish Mode : Public / Private
-- [x] Users should be able to add or delete a show from the list.
+- [x] Users can add or delete a show from the list.
 - [x] Users can update any of the TV series related data ( eg: streaming app, rating, review)
-- [x] APIs should validate a JWT token before allowing access to the caller.
+- [x] APIs are validate with JWT token before allowing access to the caller.
 - [x] Prettier and Linter configuration
-- [x] Dockerise the application
+- [x] React state is managed by Redux-Toolkit
-- [x] Readme file on how to deploy and run the service.

 ## Authors